MAYLANDS has a childcare crisis, with dozens of families unable to find anywhere to book in their kids.

 The school would prefer to use the pavilion so a provider can move in for the 2022 school year, and so the kids don’t lose any more play space from giving up a new building.

 Cr Elli Petersen-Pik has now got up a successful motion that the council “assist the MPPS in finding a suitable location” adjacent to the school, and to look into the pavilion option.

 The pavilion option will require some negotiation as it’s currently inhabited by Football West, which has a lease until January 2024.
 Most of their operations have since been moved offsite and it’s mostly used for storage now.

-At the July 27 council meeting councillors Steven Ostajewskyj and Michelle Sutherland queried whether they should get involved given their tight resources and noting childcare centres are privately operated.
+At the July 27 council meeting councillors Steven Ostaszewskyj and Michelle Sutherland queried whether they should get involved given their tight resources and noting childcare centres are privately operated.

 Cr Sutherland said the council should sit down with state and federal governments to get them to pitch in more for childcare and other community resources as facilities get increasingly hammered by swelling populations.

 But Cr Petersen-Pik said the motion was “about supporting our community.
 People do not have enough care providers for their kids.
 We all want parents to go and work, this is the message that we get constantly: parents, mums, everyone go to work, but somebody needs to also look after the kids.

 “We do get involved with those kind of issues, local government actually deals with lots of different issues.”